SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Conclusion

 \section{Conclusion}

-Experiments across benchmark datasets show that our method improves predictive accuracy in rare but critical regimes, preserves property–target correlations, and achieves a favorable balance between accuracy and efficiency.
-These results establish spectral augmentation as a promising and interpretable strategy for tackling imbalance in molecular property prediction and related graph-structured scientific domains.
-Future work will explore extending the framework to multi-property prediction as well as incorporating additional modalities such as 3D features.
+Experiments across benchmark datasets demonstrate that our method improves predictive accuracy in rare but critical property regimes, preserves structure–property correlations, and achieves a favorable balance between accuracy and computational efficiency.
+These results establish spectral-based generation as a promising and interpretable strategy for addressing class imbalance in molecular property prediction and related graph-structured scientific domains.